 Where: 52 Holborn Viaduct, London EC1A 2FD, United Kingdom

 Why: The Rosewood Hotel, a restored Edward mansion entered via a grandiose carriageway and courtyard, knows a thing or two about luxury and this much is obvious by its gorgeous Scarfes Bar.
 This classy hangout is, without a shadow of a doubt, a book lover’s paradise.
 With a truly epic collection of books, comfy sofas and chairs, as well as a stellar drinks menu, it is certainly not to be missed.

 What: Secret Library

 Why: Go through the looking glass at the Gorringe Park’s secret library.
-Less than a year old, what this lovely place lacks in age it makes up for in character.
+Still a relative new comer to the pub scene what this lovely place lacks in age it makes up for in character.
 With its Alice in Wonderland theme, eccentric décor and cracker of a drinks and snacks menu, this delightful boozer will truly take you down the rabbit hole and is an excellent place to lose yourself in a good book.
 They also have a free (yes, free!) cinema room if you’re looking for an extra dollop of culture.

 Where: 29 London Road, Tooting, SW17 9HW

 Why: Wine and books sit side-by-side on the shelves at the Cinnamon Club’s Library Bar.
 Reopened in 2015 following an extensive refurbishment, this fine, Grade II listed establishment was once the Reading Room of the old Westminster Library and, perhaps in homage to its history, is now home to a stunning library bar.
 The Cinnamon Club serves innovative and creative Indian cuisine so the library is the perfect place to perch with a cocktail before you partake of dinner.